 From Border Collies to Bull Dogs, Burmese to British Shorthair – not to mention rabbits, guinea pigs, ferrets, and just about every companion animal you can think of … you can expect to see more than just mix-breed dogs and cats behind the wire of your local pound or shelter.
 Tragically, all types of companion animals are victims of cruelty and abandonment.
 All dog and cat breeds (indeed, all companion animals!) desire – and deserve – a loving home.
 So make adoption your first option whenever you’re in search of a new four-legged or feathered friend for life.

 Due to the sheer volume of purebred and ‘designer’ dogs in need – many of whom would likely have come from puppy factories – volunteers have established groups with the aim of assisting these dogs with finding their forever homes.
 For a list of rescue groups facilitating rescue and adoption in Australia, check out PetRescue’s rehoming directory.

 5. Your Adoption Fee Goes Back Into Helping More Animals

-Good rescue groups will ensure that any dogs, puppies, cats and kittens adopted out will come vaccinated, desexed, wormed and microchipped — all of which is included in the adoption fee.
+Good rescue groups will ensure that any dogs, puppies, cats, and kittens adopted out will come vaccinated, desexed, wormed, and microchipped — all of which is included in the adoption fee.
 Often, animals are cared for by dedicated, volunteer foster carers until their forever home can be found.
 This allows for them to be properly assessed in a home environment — which can be really helpful if you already live with animals or children, as foster carers can provide helpful insight on the behavior of animals in their care.
-So your money is not only going towards making sure your new friend is happy and healthy, but you’ll be giving it back to an organisation so that they can save more lives.
+So your money is not only going towards making sure your new friend is happy and healthy, but you’ll be giving it back to an organization so that they can save more lives.
 You can’t get a better deal than that!

 6. They Give Oldies Another Chance